homer0/packages/packages/personal/oxlint-config/docs/rule-differences.md

 ## Policy decisions

 - `sort-imports` is disabled.
 Import ordering remains outside this package.
-- JSDoc has no initial profile.
+- JSDoc is opt-in through `jsdoc: true` and includes native rules only.
 - Rules without a native Oxlint equivalent are omitted rather than provided through JavaScript plugins.

 ## Intentional omissions and approximations

 The initial profile is native-only.
 Unsupported `import-x` rules for dependency checks, package boundaries, path cleanup, resolution, and ordering are omitted; import ordering remains formatter-owned.
 Unsupported Node compatibility and dependency rules are also omitted rather than approximated with JavaScript plugins.

-There is no JSDoc profile.
-Oxlint's native JSDoc support is intentionally deferred because it does not cover the existing validation policy.
+The opt-in JSDoc profile uses the native subset that covers access, tags, parameters, properties, and returns.
+Its unsupported validation and description policy remains omitted.
 React's obsolete JSX-use rules are covered by Oxlint's unused-variable analysis; `react/no-deprecated` can only be partially covered by optional type-aware `typescript/no-deprecated` when project typings mark an API as deprecated.

 ## Native equivalents